 Open the facing and position the loop side of the busk against the fold, about 1/2 inch from the top edge of the corset.
 The pin you see in the picture below marks my top edge.
 Mark the placement of the loops with a pencil.

 Make those markings clear and double check them.
 This is one of those measure twice and cut once points because the cut is made on the fold.
 When you've got everything clearly marked cut the openings for the busk loops with an exacto knife.

 Sharp scissors will work if you don't have an exacto knife.
 If you are concerned about the slit fraying you can finish it with a buttonhole stitch, or hit it with a bit of fray check.
 I'm doing neither.
 I know!
 That's so unlike me to just leave a raw edge.
 But plenty of teens era corsets were made this way, I trust it will work for my corset too.
 After all the slits are cut slip the busk loops through.

 Fold and press the edge of the facing, there should be a point at the top where you fold, but if not just fold 3/8 then press.

 Trim any excess waist tape.
 I trimmed mine so it's long enough to just reach past the edge of the busk, and I lay it on top of the busk before I pin the fold in place so it will be behind the busk when everything is finished.

 Once the fold is pinned, sewing from the front, or exterior, of the corset, sew a straight line from top to bottom with your needle right against the edge of the busk.

 Flip the corset and from the interior of the corset sew the facing 1/16 to 1/8 from the folded edge.

-I used a taped busk so I sewed around the top and bottom of the busk, but it it was a plain old everyday busk I would have just sewn straight against the edge and called it a day.
+I used a tapered busk so I sewed around the top and bottom of the busk, but if it was a plain old everyday busk I would have just sewn straight against the edge and called it a day.
 Here it is all nice and neat from the front.